Interaction between an impurity and nonlinear excitations in a polariton condensate: INTRODUCTION

-In this work, we theoretically investigate how an impurity with a finite effective mass interacts with a soliton in a polariton BEC.
-We analytically derive equations of motion describing the interaction between a bright soliton and an impurity, using the Lagrange variational method and the open-dissipative Gross-Pitaevskii equation.
-Based on the analytical analysis, we obtain the interaction phase diagram between a bright soliton and an impurity in a polariton BEC.
-We show that, as a consequence of the finite mass of the impurity, three kinds of phenomena can arise: ffter the soliton collides with the impurity, it can transmit through, be trapped or reflected.
-Furthermore, the analytical analysis is confirmed by the directly numerical simulations of the open-dissipative Gross-Pitaevskii equation.
+In this work, we theoretically investigate the interaction between a finite-mass impurity and the dissipative bright soliton in a polariton BEC.
+By using the Lagrange variational method in the framework of the open-dissipative Gross-Pitaevskii equation, we analytically derive the interaction phase diagram.
+Depending on the impurity mass, we find that the dissipative soliton colliding with the impurity can have three fates, i.e., it can transmit through, get trapped, or be reflected.
+Our analytical analysis agrees well with the numerical simulations based on the open-dissipative Gross-Pitaevskii equation.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:2}, we present the model which describes a polariton condensate.
 Furthermore, we derive the analytic expression of the interaction using the Lagrange variational method.
-Sec.n~\ref{sec:3} investigate the influence of the effective mass of the impurity on the interaction phase diagram between a soliton and an impurity in a polariton condensate, by means of direct simulation of the motion equations of variational parameters and the Gross-Pitaevskii equation.
+Sec.~\ref{sec:3} investigate the influence of the effective mass of the impurity on the interaction phase diagram between a soliton and an impurity in a polariton condensate, by means of direct simulation of the motion equations of variational parameters and the Gross-Pitaevskii equation.
 Various interaction effects such as transmission, reflection, and trapping of the soliton by a repulsive impurity are described and verified by direct simulations for equation.
 Finally, Sec.~\ref{sec:4} provides a summary and conclusions for this research.